dineschandgr/Microservices_complete_architecture/README.md

 2. Zipkin Server runs on 9411 port
 3. RabbitMQ runs on port 15672

-The request comes in the Zuul Api Gateway and it routes to Movie Catalog Service Movie Catalog Service discovers 2 other microservices and communicates with them using RestTemplate Fallback methods are added for both the Microservice calls using Hystrix
+The request comes in the Zuul Api Gateway and it routes to Movie Catalog Service.
+Movie Catalog Service discovers 2 other microservices and communicates with them using RestTemplate.
+Fallback methods are added for both the Microservice calls using Hystrix

 All 4 microservices add Spring Cloud Sleuth depedency for segment id,trace id,micro service name